debbiswal/Tech-BITE/Topics/Git/Art-3/submodule.md

 But , with this approach I will not be able to track the changes made to **TextFileLogger**.
 Evry time , I need to check for updates happning on **TextFileLogger** and copy paste them in my **Customer** and  **Product** repo , which is cumbersome.

+So in summary , the problems with this approach are:

+* The original reference is lost.
+When you copy and paste code, there’s no reference back to the original spot where the code was found, and it’s easily forgotten about.

+* Updates aren’t easily integrated.
+When changes are made to the original code you copied, it becomes very hard to track what’s changed so you can apply those changes back to your cut and pasted code.
+Some third party libraries can have thousands of lines of code, spread across hundreds of files, and it’s impossible to keep things synchronized manually.

+* Version information isn’t maintained.
+Proper software development practices call for versioning releases of your code.
+You’ll find this consistent in third party libraries you use in your projects.
+When you copy and paste code, there’s no easy way to know you’re using version 1.2.2 of library XYZ, and how will you remember to update your code when version 1.2.3 is released?

 The simplest solution , is to refer **TextFileLogger** repo from our repo.
 And pull/fetch the **TextFileLogger** repo when-ever required.

 Now , say there are some changes happend to **TextFileLogger** :